-While the Canoe Creek clubshell evolved in an environment that experiences periods of drought, the frequency of severe droughts in the Big Canoe Creek watershed has increased in recent decades (NOAA 2020).
 The stream segments within Big Canoe Creek where clubshells occur have relatively small drainage sizes, which render them particularly vulnerable to drought.
 Combined with other stressors such as water quality degradation that occur within the watershed, severe droughts can have significant impacts on the species (Haag and Warren 2008, p.
 1175).
-No studies have been conducted specifically on the impacts of Canoe Creek clubshells within Big Canoe Creek following drought events.
+No studies have been conducted specifically on the impacts of drought events to Canoe Creek clubshells within Big Canoe Creek.
 However, neighboring streams of similar size and condition experienced drastic declines in the density and abundance of the warrior pigtoe (Pleurobema rubellum, a mussel species similar to the clubshell).
 Following a severe drought event in 2000, warrior pigtoe abundance declined by 65 to 83 percent (Haag and Warren 2008, p.
 1165), and multiple sites were extirpated.
 We presume that Big Canoe Creek faced similar conditions following this and other severe drought events because of its geographic proximity and similar size and condition.
-Additionally, we presume the Canoe Creek clubshell's response to the drought event was comparable to that of the warrior pigtoe given its similar life-history characteristics and physiological and habitat needs.
+Additionally, we presume the Canoe Creek clubshell's response to the drought event was comparable to that of the warrior pigtoe given its similar lifehistory characteristics and physiological and habitat needs.